sighupio/fury-distribution/docs/schemas/ekscluster-kfd-v1alpha2.md

 ### Description

-The webhook url to send deadman switch monitoring, for example to use with healthchecks.io
+The webhook URL to send dead man's switch monitoring, for example to use with healthchecks.io.

 ## .spec.distribution.modules.monitoring.alertmanager.installDefaultRules

 ### Description

-If true, the default rules will be installed
+Set to false to avoid installing the Prometheus rules (alerts) included with the distribution.

 ## .spec.distribution.modules.monitoring.alertmanager.slackWebhookUrl

 ### Description

-The slack webhook url to send alerts
+The Slack webhook URL where to send the infrastructural and workload alerts to.

 ## .spec.distribution.modules.monitoring.blackboxExporter